JMA00/Convex_Polygons/README.md

 ### The `save` command

 The save command saves the given polygons in a file, overwriting it if it already existed.
-The contents of the file will be the same as in the print command, with a polygon per line.
+The contents of the file will be the same as in the print command, with a polygon per line. (the user has to give the name of the file and the polygon identifiers).
+Ex: save prova.txt p1 p2 p3

 ### The `load` command

-The load command loads the polygons stored in a file, in the same way as polygon, but retrieving the vertices and identifiers from the file.
+The load command loads the polygons stored in a file, in the same way as polygon, but retrieving the vertices and identifiers from the file. (the user has to give the name of the file).
+Ex: load file1.txt

 ### The `setcol` command

-The setcol command associates a color to the given polygon.
+The setcol command associates a color to the given polygon. (the user has to give the name of the polygon and the three numbers (see the information about colors at the beggining of the Polygon calculator)).
+Ex: setcol p1 1 0 0

 ### The `draw` command